Holic75/KingmakerRebalance/README.md

 - Abyssal bloodline sorcerer no longer receives wings,
 - Arcane bloodline combat casting was replaced with metamagic adept as per pnp rules,
 - Combat Trick rogue talent can not be taken more than once,
-- True Seeing allows to see through illusion concealement.
+- True Seeing allows to see through illusion concealement,
+- Only one rogue talent that changes sneak attack can be active.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,